E3Dv6 printhead mount for Ultimaker Original

 9 objects 22 Followers

-Joined about 11 years ago Zurich, Switzerland
+Joined over 11 years ago Zurich, Switzerland

 Electronics engineer (non-academic)Maker since August 2013